tamasdemian/threejs_fun/README.md

 (The surface at (x=0,y=0) is not accurate due to the poor resolution.)

 Challenge: find the parabola and the natural logarithm function.

-## The simplest hyperstatic 2D and 3D systems
+## The Simplest Hyperstatic 2D and 3D Systems

 Simplest in this sense:
 - minmal number of nodes where